 How to Raise a Money-Smart Kid

 At Launch, we believe it’s important to start teaching kids at a young age the value of money and how to manage it.
-We do this through our Minor Saving Accounts.
-Our high school branches also provide area students with unique hands-on learning experiences.
+We do this through our Minor Saving Accounts, our high school branches, and numerous youth financial education events.
 Launch wants all children to grow up money-smart, so we’ve rounded up some tips below on how to raise a money-smart kid.

 Show Them It Costs Money

-Help show your kids the value of money by pointing out what things cost when you’re out shopping, watching TV, or at the grocery store.
-This can help them become more aware that almost everything costs something.
+Teach your kids the value of money by highlighting prices when you’re shopping, watching TV, or at the grocery store.
+This simple practice can help them realize that nearly everything comes with a cost.

 Kid holding money